H.R. 6553: TIER Act of 2025

 What does H.R.
 6553 do in plain English?

 It raises the asset thresholds that trigger tougher federal bank oversight.
-The biggest change moves several major lines from $250 billion to $370 billion.
+The biggest change moves the top line from $250 billion to $370 billion, so fewer large banks fall under the strictest rules.

 Which banks benefit most from H.R.
 6553?

-Banks between $100 billion and $150 billion, and especially those between $250 billion and $370 billion in assets, are the clearest beneficiaries because they could fall below thresholds that apply today.
+Banks between $250 billion and $370 billion in assets are the clearest beneficiaries, since they could fall below thresholds that cover them today.
+Firms between $100 billion and $150 billion would also get relief.

 Yes.
-Starting April 1, 2031, H.R.
-6553 says the Federal Reserve would recalculate covered thresholds every 5 years using current-dollar U.S. GDP.
+Starting April 1, 2031, the bill says the Federal Reserve would recalculate the thresholds every five years using current-dollar U.S. GDP.
+If GDP grew, the thresholds rise — and they only round upward.

 Who has to review banking rules under H.R.
 6553?

-The Federal Reserve, the OCC, and the FDIC would have to review rule-based bank thresholds by June 30, 2026, and every 5 years after that, then report changes to Congress.
+The Federal Reserve, the OCC, and the FDIC would review rule-based bank thresholds by June 30, 2026, and every five years after, then report any changes to Congress.

 Based on H.R.
 6553 bill text